traitecoevo/plant/doc/design.md

 grow -- essentially we need a bottom cohort that does not change.
 Ideally the plant does not need to know about this at all, so we really want to do this at the level of the species.

-This affects only `compute_vars_phys_surv`, really, and the derivatives calculations.
-We just don't want to

 The trick in all of this is that to compute the boundary condition
 $n(x, m_0, a_0)$, we need to know $g(x, m_0, a_0)$.